SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 Enumerations work well for modeling data when there is a fixed number of possibilities that need to be considered, such as the operations used for doing simple integer arithmetic.
-The operations let you combine simple arithmetic expressions that are made up of integers such as ``5`` into more complex ones such as ``5 + 4``.
+These operations let you combine simple arithmetic expressions that are made up of integers such as ``5`` into more complex ones such as ``5 + 4``.